Poeschl/workadventure-hosting/README.md

 # Workadventure Self-Hosted

-I couldn't found compose files thar are really working out of the box for a self-hosted [Workadventure](https://github.com/thecodingmachine/workadventure) setup.
+I couldn't find compose files that are really working out of the box for a self-hosted [Workadventure](https://github.com/thecodingmachine/workadventure) setup.
 So this repository will serve me as an stable setup for my needs.

 ## Setup